sjcorreia/ud036_StarterCode/README.md

 The module file `fresh_tomatoes.py` has been provided by Udacity.

 ## Running the code

+The user will need to download and install [Python](https://www.python.org/downloads/), if it is not already installed.

 Executing the code is as simple as typing the command